VIRAL: LeBron James Dunks On Former Cavs Teammate Kevin Love

 LeBron James dunked on Kevin Love during Monday's game between the Los Angeles Lakers and Cleveland Cavaliers.

-The Cleveland Cavaliers are hosting the Los Angeles Lakers in Ohio on Monday night, and during the game LeBron James dunked on his former teammate Kevin Love.
+The Cleveland Cavaliers hosted the Los Angeles Lakers in Ohio on Monday night (the Lakers won by a score of 131-120), and during the game LeBron James dunked on his former teammate Kevin Love.

 The clip of the play can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.